 Most businesses are located away from residential areas.
-So if there are lights on to spot suspicious activity, will there be anyone around to report it?
+So, if there are lights on to spot suspicious activity, will there be anyone around to report it?
 The answer largely depends on the business’s location.

-Best Practices for Using Lights for Security
+Best Practices for Motion Sensor Lights

 If you’re going to use lights as a deterrent, there are a few best practices you should follow to maximize their effectiveness.
 For example, leaving your lights on all night can actually make it easier for a burglar to navigate the area and find entry points.